-During the 2023 period there was no change to the membership and composition of Board of Commissioners.
-In accordance with the provisions, the number of members of the Bank's Board of Commissioners is not less than 3 (three) people and does not exceed the number of members of Board of Directors.
-Members of Board of Commissioners consist of Independent Commissioners and Non-Independent Commissioners, with a composition of 50% of the members of Board of Commissioners are Independent Commissioners.
+In accordance with the provisions, the number of members of Board of Commissioners of the Bank is not less than 3 (three) persons and does not exceed the number of members of Board of Directors.
+The members of Board of Commissioners consist of Independent Commissioners and Non-Independent Commissioners, with the composition of 50% of the members of Board of Commissioners is Independent Commissioners, as stipulated in the Code of Conduct of Board of Commissioners.
+The determination of the number of members of Board of Commissioners considers the condition and scale of the Bank.